RocketPy-Team/RocketPy/docs/development/first_pr.rst

 All in all, there is no right or wrong way to merge a PR.
 The maintainers will decide which option is the best for the project.
-What you should care tough is about conflicting changes, let's talk about that next in :doc:`/development/conflicts`.
+What you should care though is about conflicting changes, let's talk about that next in :doc:`/development/conflicts`.